We try to answer some of the common questions that arise during Sales Agency contracts.

 What payments are due to be paid by the principal to the agent when the principal terminates the commercial agency?

-Agents have a number of rights to payments from the principal under the Commercial Agents (Council Directive) Regulations 1993 (the "Regulations"), and under their agency contracts, when their contracts are terminated by the principal.
-(For information on what happens if an agent wishes to retire or dies during the agency please see the article on What issues arise when an agent wants to retire? and what happens if an agent becomes seriously ill or dies during the agency?).
+Agents have a number of rights to payments from the principal under the Commercial Agents (Council Directive) Regulations 1993 (the “Regulations”), and under their agency contracts, when their contracts are terminated by the principal.
+(For information on what happens if an agent wishes to retire or dies during the agency please contact us).
 Not all of these will apply in every case – it would depend on whether the principal is up to date with payments, the terms of any written agreement and the reason(s) why the agency was terminated:

 - Normal commissions due on sales transacted during the agency (under Regulation 7);

 - “Pipeline commissions” under Regulation 8;

 - Payments in lieu of notice, either under Regulation 15 or under the written contract if that is more generous than the terms of Regulation 15.;